ECONOMIC KICKOFF: 'What a difference a year makes'

 Toward the end of his remarks, Davis offered a summary explanation of what in academic circles is referred to as Modern Monetary Theory.

-Davis noted that as the pandemic unfolded, the Fed increase its balance sheet to over $7 trillion after March 2020.
+Davis noted that as the pandemic unfolded, the Federal Reserve increased its balance sheet to over $7 trillion after March 2020.

-“It went from a little over $2 trillion to over $7 trillion in just a few months,” said Davis.
-“Remember that the U.S. economy is only about $22 trillion, so they blew up their balance sheet to roughly a third of the U.S. economy.
+“It went from a little over two trillion to over seven trillion in just a few months,” Davis said.
+“Remember that the U.S. economy is only about $22 trillion, so the blew up their balance sheet to roughly a third of the U.S. economy.
 They were clearly practicing MMT and they have pledged to keep interest rates low not just through the end of this year, but through the end of next year.
 That is truly phenomenal that they would come out with such a statement.”

 Davis also noted that the government’s fiscal policy is also practicing MMT, with the federal budget deficit of some $3.1 trillion.
 As a percentage of Gross Domestic Product, that deficit is the highest relative to the overall economy since the end of World War II.